kroxylicious/design/proposals/001-ClusterRepresentation.md

 We want to support TLS connections for both the downstream (client to kroxylicious) and the upstream (kroxylicious to cluster).
 For convience in development and test use-cases we want to support non-TLS too.
 As the Apache Kafka protocol does not have an analogue of the [Http Host: header](https://www.rfc-editor.org/rfc/rfc2616#section-14.23), this means that Kroxylicious must be capable of exposing a separate socket per exposed broker in order fo traffic to be routed to the correct broker.
 In the TLS case, SNI can be used.

+Filter implementations require knowledge of the current upstream to downstream broker mapping.
+This proposal will define an API.

 ## Current situation